hashmode/cakephp-tinymce-elfinder/README.md

 ## IMPORTANT !! - SECURITY

-The list of commands provided under 'commands' array takes care only for client-side permission (meaning those options will be disabled).
-So if you need to allow only specific commands - make sure to add the rest of the commands(that should NOT be allowed) under `disabled` under options' roots - this will take care of server-side permission validation https://github.com/Studio-42/elFinder/wiki/Client-Server-API-2.1#command-list
+By default all the commands are allowed - so if you need to allow only specific commands - make sure to add the rest of the commands(that should NOT be allowed) under `disabled` under options' roots. https://github.com/Studio-42/elFinder/wiki/Client-Server-API-2.1#command-list